KRZS-Services/Blueberry/readme.md

 #### *2.3.5 Small Fix*
 ___
 - It **STILL** didn't work, but we worked around the issue by modifying the style tag directly.
 This shouldn't effect the cache.
+## Version 2.4
+- XP width now has a border radius
+- Added theme styling for the XP bar